Wait, Can Probiotics Really Help With Hair Growth? Here's What We Know

 At this point, we likely don't need to convince you that your gut is the center of your health.
 It's connected to virtually every function in your body—your mental health, immunity, sleep, metabolism...we could go on.

-In the beauty space, experts are quick to reference the gut-skin axis (See?
-Your gut is the cornerstone of well-being!) and will often recommend probiotic supplements to promote good bacteria and nurture the skin microbiome—research shows that what you put in your mouth indeed influences your skin and skin microbiome in many ways.
+In the beauty space, experts are quick to reference the gut-skin axis1 (See?
+Your gut is the cornerstone of well-being!) and will often recommend probiotic supplements to promote good bacteria and nurture the skin microbiome—research shows that what you put in your mouth indeed influences your skin2 and skin microbiome in many ways.

 But according to cardiologist and New York Times bestselling author William Davis, M.D., the probiotic strains you choose matter: As he explains on the mindbodygreen podcast, a specific strain called Lactobacillus reuteri DSM 17938 (say that five times fast) can lead to smoother skin and faster hair growth.
 Sounds like a tall order, so we investigated below.

 "The strategies coming out with the microbiome are becoming so incredibly powerful," says Davis.
 "Think of it like going to a restaurant.
 You don't freak out and say, 'There's no way I can order all of these appetizers, main courses, and desserts.'
 You pick and choose the ones you want.
 We can do the same in the microbiome."
 Of course, it's not as simple as ordering dinner, but researchers are beginning to pinpoint specific species of microbes that are especially great for mental health versus skin health versus metabolic health, and so on.